mako-framework/docs/03_command_line/02_commands.md

 		}
 	}

-You can set a custom exit/status code for your command by returning an integer from your `execute` method.
-The default code if none is provided is `0`.
+You can return a custom exit code from your commands by returning an integer from the `execute` method.
+The default code if none is returned is `0`.

 <a id="basics:registering-commands"></a>